HarmonicVoid/inventory-system/README.md

 <ul>
   <li> On the fly database updates using Firebase.
 Everyone will see the changes within seconds.</li>
   <p></p>
   <li> Add single or multiple models that share the same part number into the inventory in one SINGLE FORM.
-TThe logic design process is well thought out and tackles possible what if scenarios..</li>
+TThe logic design process is well thought out and tackles possible what if scenarios.</li>
   <p></p>
-  <li> Performing cycle count has never been easier, know which iPhone parts got utilized from the inventory.
-When removing a part, the serial number is required, and the system will log it by showing the user who is signed in with a timestamp.  </li>
+  <li> Know which iPhone parts got utilized from the inventory.
+When removing a part, the serial number is required, and the system will log it by showing the user who is signed in with a timestamp.</li>
    <p></p>
   <li> Search for a specific model and search the parts available for that device.
 Quick access to reserve a part for a customer.
-When the part is used, if any reservations, the stock and reserved are updated in seconds. </li>
+When the part is used, if any reservations, the stock and reserved are updated.</li>
 </ul>
 <div>